ebailey78/STAT101/_posts/2016-04-27-getting_started.md

 <p>
   The plan is to try to tackle a chapter a week.
 That is probably a bit optimistic but we will see how it goes.
 </p>

+Beyond forcing myself to take notes I'm also using this blog as a way to get more familiar with Jekyll and using Jekyll in GitHub Pages.

+I'm using the [Kiko](http://github.com/gfjaru/Kiko) theme for [Jekyll](http://jekyllrb.com), as a starting point and working on customizing it to my needs for the site.
+For example, I've added front matter to the post template that, when present, will embed the youtube video for the lecture I am discussing at the top of the post.